 Finally, as if dealing with the pressures of adolescence and identity weren't enough, some gold records have been stored on a voyager satellite orbiting the Earth, but instead of classics like Chuck Berry, the record collection is made up exclusively of metal tunes.
 An unsuspecting group of octopus-like aliens experience this metal music and seek revenge on Earth for subjecting them to such head-banging nonsense.
 It is up to you and your band to thwart their invasion plans and convert them to true metal heads.
 This part of the story is presented in a panelled comic book style, with sparse animations and extremely exaggerated expressions bringing a basic but functional and bold art style to the presentation.
 In addition, the gig introduction splash pages have a groovy red, white and black colour scheme which will please any Persona 5 fans out there.

-Of course, any music game sinks or swims on its track list, and while Gal Metal's list of just 13 heavy guitar versions of various classical compositions may initially seem difficult to digest, both the challenge and allure of the game becomes apparent.
+Of course, any music game sinks or swims on its tracklist, and while Gal Metal's list of just 13 (plus an extra 5 if you get the DLC or physical version) heavy guitar versions of various classical compositions may initially seem difficult to digest, both the challenge and allure of the game becomes apparent.
 Crashing cymbals to the fourth movement of Antonín Dvorák's New World Symphony or adding a thrash-influenced thump to Friedrich Schiller's Ode An Die Freude are acts that are as bizarre as they are empowering, and the determined among you will revisit a song over and over, itching to strap the Joy-Cons back on and start rocking out again to try new combinations.